Fender Flare Buyer's Guide

 The last thing you want while on a drive is your car getting damaged without you knowing.
 Some minor scratches are really unavoidable especially when you’re driving off-road.

 But in the long run, cleaning the mud and debris off your car and repairing scratches every time you go off-road isn’t very cost-efficient.
-There’s a way to minimize scratches, minor dents, and potential damage to your and to other vehicles using fender flares.
+There’s a way to minimize scratches, minor dents, and potential damage to your and to other vehicles—and that’s by installing fender flares.

 What is a fender flare?